 The 'DASHBOARD' - 'Usable respondents' tab contains a table with data on the quality of responses (variables) according to the unit record number.
-The key information is calculated on the basis of the assessment of usability of individual questionnaires.
+The key information is calculated on the basis of the assessment of the usability of individual questionnaires.

 A slightly simplified explanation is that the usability measures the portion of answers of each respondent; if the value is 100%, the respondent answered all of the questions, and if the value is 0%, they did not answer any questions.
 Respondents or questionnaires in the table are divided into 3 groups, where table rows are shaded in different colours: